bettercap/bettercap/README.md

 ## License

-BetterCAP and BetterCAP-NG were made with ♥  by [Simone Margaritelli](https://www.evilsocket.net/) and it is released under the GPL 3 license.
+`bettercap` and `bettercap-ng` are made with ♥  by [Simone Margaritelli](https://www.evilsocket.net/) and they're released under the GPL 3 license.